 Independent Student Ministry: Independent Student Ministry consists of one student being assigned to an approved church/ministry/organization based on the expressed interest and desires of the student, and the needs of the organization.
-The Ministry Director must approve all Independent Student Ministry assignments and mileage reimbursements are not available for Independent Student Ministries that are not arranged by the Ministry Department.
+The Ministry Director and/or Dean of Students must approve all Independent Student Ministry assignments and mileage reimbursements are not available for Independent Student Ministries that are not arranged by the Ministry Department and/or Dean of Students Office.